Cosmetic Regulations, Labeling and Safety Virtual Seminar

 What are legally acceptable formats for the package?
 How about ingredients, including color additives?
 What kinds of claims can be made for cosmetics products and how should their labeling and packaging be designed accordingly?
 How can GMPs be instilled when little prescriptive guidance is available?

 Join EAS experts John and Catherine Bailey for a seminar on Introduction to Cosmetic Regulation, Labeling and Safety – How to Ensure Your Products Comply with the US Requirements.
 Learn what is allowed per the Federal Food, Drug, and Cosmetic (FD&C) Act, the Fair Packaging and Labeling (FP&L) Act and other requirements to ensure a safe and federally compliant product.

 - Overview of Cosmetics Safety Requirements and GMPs

 - Chemicals of Interest

 - John’s Crystal Ball

-Federal and State Employees may use GOV50 at checkout for a 50% discount.
+Federal and State Government employees use GOV50 for a 50% discount*

-EAS reserves the right to cancel the seminar if a minimum participation has not been met by April 14, 2021.
+EAS reserves the right to cancel the seminar if minimum participation has not been met two weeks prior to the start of the seminar.
 All registrations will be refunded in full.

-Cancellations will be refunded minus a $95 processing fee up to April 14, 2021.
-After this dates no refunds will be given.
+Cancellations will be refunded minus a $95 processing fee up to two weeks prior to the start date of the seminar.
+After this date, no refunds will be given.

 By submitting this form you will be joining the nearly 20,000 who receive the monthly EASeNews regulatory newsletter.
 Please note EAS never shares your information and you may unsubscribe at any time.